Summary: When family is in danger, should the past remain forgotten?

 “This young man who just die?
 He same man who tossed Little Joe over fence into pig sty in spring time?”

-Adam was startled to hear Hop Sing’s voice.
+Adam jumped a little at Hop Sing’s voice.
 He hadn’t realized their cook had been listening while he read the paper to his father.

 “One and the same.
 I’d forgotten about that little fracas.”